 The sledge is one of the oldest examples of winter sporting equipment in the Alps.
 In the olden days sledges were used by people in SalzburgerLand to get down into the valley in snowy conditions, and farmers also used them to transport heavy items.
 Today tobogganing is enjoyed by young and old and has established as itself as a firm favourite of sports enthusiasts in this region.

 Slow and steady or fast and furious?

 Whether you’d just like to ease yourself down on the sledge and watch the snow-covered winter wonderland roll past or prefer to throw yourself into the curves and get to the bottom first, you’ll have fun either way.
 In SalzburgerLand there are a variety of different sledge runs that appeal to different tastes and there’ll be something for everyone amongst the range of natural and specially created tobogganing runs.

 You can either rent out a sledge in the valley, or bring your own with you, before making your way up the path in sturdy shoes.
-It’s particularly comfortable taking the gondola to the start of the tobogganing run against a backdrop of breath-taking Alpine views and some regions even offer their own sledging taxi.
-At the start of the run there are often cosy mountain huts where you can stop off, warm yourself up in front of the crackling open-air fire and enjoy a touch of refreshments before setting off down the hill again.
+You could take the gondola to the start of the tobogganing run in comfort and style and travel against a backdrop of breath-taking Alpine views.
+Some regions even offer their own sledging taxi.
+At the start of the run, there are often cosy mountain huts where you can stop off, warm yourself up in front of the crackling open-air fire and enjoy a spot of refreshments before setting off downhill again.

 Tobogganing at night